johnwcowan/pdp8x/arch.md

 This is called *direct addressing*

 Any word in memory can be
-accessed indirectly, but only the 2KW of page zero and the 2KW of the current page can be accessed directly.
+accessed indirectly, but only the 8 KW in the four special pages can be accessed directly.

 Then one of the following six cases is chosen: